 When someone uses force, fraud, or coercion in the course of transporting a victim for an illegal purpose, it can constitute kidnapping.
 Coercion includes explicit and implied threats of harm, and/or physical restraint and can involve the threat of reporting the victim to the legal system (such as the ICEon a foreign victim) in order to force that person to perform illegal acts or follow orders.

 Sadly, the nature of human trafficking and individuals involved– especially those who are illegal aliens – makes some trafficking offenses difficult to detect or enforce.
+For more information about the laws regarding human trafficking, get in touch with a federal human trafficking lawyer in DC.

 Punishments usually depend on the level of participation prosecutors can prove.
 The lower on the chain the defendant is, and the less they may be involved in any underlying offenses, the lighter the sentences can be.
-This can play a crucial role in how you and your DC federal human trafficking attorney build your defense.
+This can play a crucial role in how you and your DC federal human trafficking lawyer build your defense.
 This is also important when it comes to deciding whether to take a plea deal or not.

 Direct participation in federally charged sex trafficking offense carries a maximum sentence of 20 years incarceration.
 If underlying offenses such as kidnapping, assault, rape (including statutory), child pornography, money laundering, or other offenses are involved, possibly longer sentences may accompany the trafficking charges.